Now, a little about Scott Austin Tirrell.

-I was born and raised in a small western Massachusetts town, a place rarely heard of even by people living in Massachusetts.
-It was a simple life of making mischief, exploring nature, and dreaming of the world’s mysteries.
+Scott was born and raised in Monson, Massachusetts, a place few have heard of, even those living in the state.
+He had a simple childhood of making mischief, exploring nature, and dreaming of the world’s many mysteries.

-Along with writing, I find solace in other creative pursuits such as painting, drawing, playing drums, and carpentry.
-I will share some of those endeavors on this site as well.
-I also love traveling, seeing new places, and meeting new people.
-It is a perfect fuel for good books.
+Along with writing, Scott finds solace in other creative pursuits such as painting, drawing, playing drums, and carpentry.
+He loves to create and shares some of these other endeavors on his blog.
+Scott’s adventure in China also created a love for traveling, seeing new places, and meeting new people.
+He feels it is the perfect fuel for good books.

 Scott’s writing story is not necessarily unique for a writer.
 He has an active imagination and feels compelled to put it down on paper.
 He’s been writing full-length novels for more than 15 years with no end in sight.
 Although the Island of Stone was his first published novel, it was his sixth complete book at the time.
 Scott has published four more since- The Slaying of the Bull, a Historical Fiction, and Dawn of the Lightbearer, The Mourning Son, and Noonday in the North, which are all part of his Absolution of the Morning Star fantasy series.
 Currently, he is working on Koen, which is part of the Absolution of the Morning Star’s world, but a standalone novel.

 Scott now lives in the Boston area, where he writes when he can- on the weekends and before and after full-time work as a higher-education administrator at MIT.
 Writing is still very much a hobby for Scott, but he dreams of accolades, fame, and fortune.
 Join him on his journey, as fantastical as it may seem!